Nadim-CPU/Nadim-CPU/README.md

 # Welcome!

 Hello! 👋 My name is Nadim, and I'm a dev thats still trying to understand what I want to do in the future.
 I don't usually use this account for personal projects anymore but instead for school/work stuff (mainly to keep things hidden :P).
-I'm also trying to avoid using AI as much as I can to ensure I am well-rounded and self-reliant (You should too as journeyman!).
+I'm also trying to avoid using AI as much as I can to ensure I am well-rounded and self-reliant (You should too as a journeyman!).

-#### Language(s) I'm tryna get good at: Java , Javascript, CSS <- (I'm serious this low key pisses me off)
+#### Language(s) I'm tryna get good at: Java ☕, Javascript, CSS <- (I'm serious this low key pisses me off)
 <p align="center">
  <img src="https://i.imgur.com/Q3cUg29.gif"/>
 </p>